rc0r/afl-utils/README.md

       -j NUM_THREADS, --threads NUM_THREADS
                             Enable parallel analysis by specifying the number of threads afl-collect will utilize.
+      -m, --minimize-filenames
+                            Minimize crash sample file names by only keeping fuzzer name and ID.
       -r, --remove-invalid  Verify collected crash samples and remove samples that do not lead to crashes (runs 'afl-vcrash -qr' on collection directory).
 This step is done prior to any script file or